Shipping with this method takes 3-5 days

 Dosage and Usage

-- Missed dose: take the next scheduled dose at the usual time.
-Do not double a dose.
+- Missed dose: take the next scheduled dose; do not double up.

 Benefits and Savings